rastenis/open-authenticator/README.md

 To run the configuration setup CLI tool + the strategy configuration:

-- `docker exec -it CONTAINER_NAME yarn run setup` if you are using an image, or
+- `docker exec -it CONTAINER_NAME yarn setup` if you are using an image, or
-- `yarn run setup` if you are building yourself, or running outside of the container.
+- `yarn setup` if you are building yourself, or running outside of the container.

 Configuration for custom strategies can also be manually added as a key/value set in config.strategies.
 The key is the strategy name, the value is an object of what needs to be passed to your strategy code.